RedishHue/Armory/README.md

 * Enable/Disable Nightmode by clicking the small round buttom in the bottom right corner.
 * Sort Individual Columns by using the search bars and dropdown menus.
 * Click the Anvil button to open up the crafting manu.
- * It'll automayically pull the data from any child row you open.
+ * It'll automatically pull the data from any child row you open.

 ###0.0.1